sarthak1905/snake-game-python/README.md

-# The Classic Snake Game
+# The Classic Snake Game (or should I call it 'The Python' hahaha)
  This is a classic snake game made by using **pygame** module of python, implemented using python **data structures**.

  ## Modules Used